anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     cluster owned by an engine instance and a finite set of acquaintances—other engine instances known to the current one that can interact with it.

-*Guarded Actions*
+*Action Function*

+:   The function that describes all ways in which
+    engines can act, by chaning their environment, sending messages, spawning new engine instances,
+    and update their list of active timers.

+*Guards*

-:   The engine's behavior is specified by a finite set of functions that mutate
+:   The engine's behavior is specified by complementing the action function with
-    the local state of the engine's instance.
-These functions are accompanied by specific conditions on the messages received and the engine environment.
+    a finite set of guard functions that describe the conditions under which the local state of the engine's instance should change by invoking the action function.

 So, let's introduce the type for each of these components.

-### Engine Family Environment
+### Engine family environment

 The engine family environment encompasses static information for engine instances in the following categories:

 - A global reference, `name`, for the engine instance.
-- Local state that is engine-specific.
+- Local state whose type is specific to the engine family.
 - Mailbox cluster, which is a map of mailbox IDs to mailboxes.
 - A set of names of acquainted engine instances.
 It is implicit that the engine instance is acquainted with itself, so there is no need to include its own